Faheetah/crab/affinities.md

 # 🦊 Trickster

 All of the ability based attacks are found under Trickster, with Beak being the only ability damage evolution that has another affinity (Prey).
 In addition to ability attacks, evolutions focus on mobility through terrain and attack penaltiy reductions and speed.
 Three of the six branching evolutions are found under Trickster, with Tentacles and Arms unlocking two Carcinisation evolutions: Pincer and Pistol Pincer.
+Slithery is the third branching evolution, providing a speed boost and reducing terrain penalty.

 Play style is based on quick attacks and movement, moving laterally around bosses while continuing to attack uninterrupted.
 Several evolutions also add poison damage, which along with high Ability, can deal tremendous damage over time.